molily/molily.de/_posts/2019-02-03-testing-angular.md

 The `fetch` parameter, whether original or fake, is saved as an instance property `this.fetch`.
 Eventually, the public method `getTodos` uses it to make an HTTP request.

-In our unit test, we do not want the service to make any HTTP requests.
+In our unit test, we do not want the Service to make any HTTP requests.
 We pass in a Jasmine spy as replacement for `window.fetch`.

 ```typescript
 // Fake todos and response object